GrumpyCrouton/GrumpyPDO/README.md

 ```

 **_If you would like a more in-depth explanation of the differences between this query in GrumpyPDO VS Native PDO, check out [this wiki article](https://github.com/GrumpyCrouton/GrumpyPDO/wiki/Usage---Select-Many-Rows)_**

+# Projects using GrumpyPDO

+- Multiple private projects by GrumpyCrouton.

 # Contributors
 - Project Founder - [GrumpyCrouton](https://stackoverflow.com/users/5827005/grumpycrouton)